Equivariant ZFA and the foundations of nominal techniques: The language of sets with atoms

-\begin{rmrk}[A design alternative: Quine atoms] An alternative to \rulefont{AtmEmpty} is to use an axiom \rulefont{AtmQuine} that $a=\{a\}$ (these are called \emph{Quine atoms}).
-In the implementation of Fraenkel-Mostowski set theory in \cite{gabbay:newaas-jv} it was convenient to use Quine atoms because doing so removed the condition $s,s'\not\in\atoms$ from \rulefont{Extensionality}.
-The axiom \rulefont{Induction} needs to be slightly adjusted instead but this is used far less often.

-Some people are suspicious of Quine atoms because they make the universe non-wellfounded.
-This is unnecessary: the non-wellfoundedness that Quine atoms introduce is so mild as to be negligible, and even were this not the case, fears of non-wellfounded sets may sometimes be overblown. \end{rmrk}
+\begin{rmrk}[A design alternative: Quine atoms] \begin{enumerate} \item An alternative to \rulefont{AtmEmpty} is to use an axiom \rulefont{AtmQuine} that $a=\{a\}$ (these are called \emph{Quine atoms}).
+In the implementation of Fraenkel-Mostowski set theory in \cite{gabbay:newaas-jv} it was convenient to use Quine atoms because doing so removed the condition $s,s'\not\in\atoms$ from \rulefont{Extensionality} --- \rulefont{Induction} needs slightly adjustment instead, but this is used far less often \cite{gabbay:thesis}. \item One might prefer Quine atoms because with Figure~\ref{fig.zfa} as written atoms are empty and thus subsets of every element.
+This is arguably undesirable (and was technically inconvenient in the implementation), and Quine atoms avoid it. \item Some people are suspicious of Quine atoms because they make the universe non-wellfounded.
+This is unnecessary: the non-wellfoundedness that Quine atoms introduce is so mild as to be negligible, and even were this not the case, fears of non-wellfounded sets may sometimes be overblown. \end{enumerate} \end{rmrk}

 This concludes the presentation of the syntax and axioms of ZFAC.
 We will discuss \rulefont{Equivar} in Remark~\ref{rmrk.read.equivar} and Section~\ref{sect.more.on.equivar}.
 First, we need to develop some terminology and a theory of denotation: